alinaaaaaa2/flappy-bird-aps/README.md

-These are the final stylised files for the APS Project.
+These are the final stylised files for the APS Project, including all updated features.